TankerHQ/spec/encryption_formats.md

 *padme_overhead(N)* < *N* + *N* * 6/100 if 1Mb < *N* < 1Gb
 *padme_overhead(N)* < *N* + *N* * 3/100 if *N* > 1Gb

 #### Usage

 This is the default format used for simple resource encryption.
+It is safe for use in “one-time encryption” situation.

 ### Encryption format v7